juno-v/Memory/README.md

 - Use Draft.js as rich text editor for journal descriptions.
 - Use WebSocket or Socket.IO to try and find a way for continuous data reflection on the DOM.
 - Continue cleaning up the code and re componentize for better organization.
+- Convert all css styles to follow a CSS pattern.
+SCSS, BEM, etc.